bp20110/django-pollsystem/README.md

 # django-pollsystem

 ## Overview
-This project is aimed at revisiting Django through the official Django tutorial.
-It involves developing a simple polling system to learn the fundamentals of building web applications.
+This project is intended to review Django through the official Django tutorial.
+We will develop a simple polling system.

 ## Technology Stack
 - **Programming Language:** Python